-Gentle yoga is a great place for beginning a yoga practice.
-Especially, for people who haven’t tried yoga yet or for a longtime.
-Gentle yoga classes typically have an emphasis in slowing down the pace, staying tuned into the breath, and moving intentionally.
-In addition to beginners, this class works well for people who are pregnant, injured, recovering, older, or bigger bodied.
+Gentle prenatal yoga is a great place for beginning a yoga practice.
+Especially, for students who haven’t tried yoga yet or for a longtime.
+Gentle prenatal yoga classes typically have an emphasis in slowing down the pace, staying tuned into the breath, and moving intentionally.
+In addition to beginners, this class works well for people who are any of the following:

 I’ve been teaching gentle flow yoga classes since day uno as a yoga instructor.
 I love teaching gentle flow.
 I get to learn all the different aspects that go into health conditions by teaching my classes in series.
 I really enjoy teaching in series because it gives us a goal to work on for the next handful of weeks.
 Plus, it varies my cuing, sequencing, themes, prayanama, and meditation.
 Keeping my classes focused on a particular theme for a few weeks, we get to dive deeper into yoga philosophies and poses.